kbparagua/js-crash-course/05_oop.md

 var z = zombie.call({}); // {speed: 1.5}
 ```

-`zombie` is an example of a constructor, a function that is used to construct an object.
-To create a visual distinction between a regular function and a constructor, it is a common practice to capitalize the first letter of a constructor.
+Most of the time, constructor is not in verb form, rather they are in noun form which represents the type or class of object that they are constructing.
+Also, as a convention and to make them appear different from a regular function, they are written with a capitalized first letter.

 ```js
 function Zombie(){